War-Brokers-Mods/WBM/README.md

 1. Install .NET sdk.
 2. Clone this repository.
-3. Copy all DLL files from `<WB install path>/war_brokers_Data/Managed/` to `WBM/dll/`.
+3. Copy all DLL files from `<WB install path>/war_brokers_Data/Managed/` and `<WB install path>/BepInEx/core` to `WBM/dll/`.
 Create directory if it does not exist.
-4. Copy `BepInEx.dll` from `<WB install path>/BepInEx/core` to `WBM/dll/`.
-Create directory if it does not exist.
-5. Download [BepInEx configuration manager v16](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and put the dll file in `WBM/dll` directory.
+4. Download [BepInEx configuration manager v16](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and put the dll file in `WBM/dll` directory.
 Other file(s) in the zip file can be deleted.
-6. Create `scripts/config.sh`.
+5. Create `scripts/config.sh`.

    ```bash
    #!/bin/bash